BNN-UPC/RouteNet_Fermi_Transfer_Learning/README.md

 # Bridging the Gap Between Simulated and Real Network Data Using Transfer Learning

-**Carlos Güemes Palau, Miquel Ferrior Galmés, Jordi Paillisse Vilanova, Albert López Brescó, Pere Barlet Ros, Albert Cabellos Aparicio**
+**Carlos Güemes-Palau, Miquel Ferriol-Galmés, Jordi Paillisse Vilanova, Albert López-Brescó, Pere Barlet-Ros, Albert Cabellos-Aparicio**

 This repository is the code of the paper *Bridging the Gap Between Simulated and Real Network Data Using Transfer Learning* (publication pending)